imchillin/Anamnesis/index.md

 ![Image](https://cdn.discordapp.com/attachments/748603327373377676/850317503631720488/unknown.png)

 - Extract the archive to your location of choice
-    - Please make sure you extract __everything__!
+    - Please make sure you extract __EVERYTHING__!
 Each file and folder in the archive is needed to make the tool work!
 - Log into the game

 - Run `Anamnesis.exe`